wernerjoss/wp-caldav2ics/readme.txt

 Alternatively, you can also download the zip File from the GitHub Page, but note: this one will be named wp-caldav2ics-master.zip and will unpack to a folder named wp-calda2ics-master.
 This will have to be renamed to wp-caldav2ics before uploading !
+In case your Installation is from the WP Directory and you want to try the Development Version from GitHub zip Download, you can also just upload all Files from the unpacked Folder wp-calda2ics-master to wp-content/plugins/wp-calda2ics

 == Frequently Asked Questions ==